aetherian0/fdc-2025-overlay/README.md

-# finnish duo stream overlay
+# finnish duo cup stream overlay
 ## forked from [shdewz's](https://github.com/shdewz) 4 digit world cup repository

 This overlay is intended to be used with [tosu](https://github.com/KotRikD/tosu).